curl/everything-curl/libcurl/callbacks/rtsp.md

 # RTSP interleave callback

-The the callback with the `CURLOPT_INTERLEAVEFUNCTION` option.
+The callback with the `CURLOPT_INTERLEAVEFUNCTION` option.

 This callback gets called by libcurl as soon as it has received interleaved RTP data when doing an RTSP transfer.
 It gets called for each `$` block and